Posts, Warehouse Management

 Effective inventory management is always a delicate dance between the cost associated with carrying too much inventory and the risk of not carrying enough to fulfill a customer order at the right moment.
 With ongoing pressure to ship orders within compressed timeframes, there’s no room for error, and competitors are always on your heels.

-Platform, Supply Chain, Warehouse Management
+Platform, Posts, Supply Chain, Warehouse Management

 The Future of Warehouse Management Systems (WMS) Must Support Complex Warehouse Requirements for a New Era of Buyers

 A new era of buyers has arrived, and they are focused on the customer experience.
 It’s not enough to simply deliver a product into a buyer’s hands.
 No matter the industry, today’s savvy consumers expect a seamless, superior experience that delivers on a company’s brand promise.

 Analytics, Business Intelligence, Posts, Supply Chain, Warehouse Management

 A lot of focus has been placed on advanced and predictive analytics, and rightfully so.
 I have written many posts and have spoken publically on the merits of advanced analytics for several years now.
 What I find disorienting and misleading are marketers harping on how important it is to adopt advanced analytics right now.
 The thing that they just don't get (or maybe they don't want to get?) is that an organization will need to transcend a series of analytical maturity levels before they can truly capitalize on the benefits of advanced and predictive analytics.